-Apart from the direct constitutional and judicial protection, and within the framework of its basic competence (control of constitutionality and legality), the Constitutional Court ensures permanently a so-called abstract protection of human rights through the possibility to annul or revoke provisions of the laws and by-laws which are in contradiction to the Constitution, i.e. by which the constitutionally guaranteed rights are violated.
-In the period 1993-1997, the Constitutional Court of the Republic of Macedonia, in deciding on the conformity of laws with the Constitution, revoked in numerous cases specific provisions of laws and other regulations by which the rights guaranteed by the Constitution were violated.
+Apart from the direct constitutional and judicial protection, and within the framework of its basic competence (control of constitutionality and legality), the Constitutional Court ensures permanently a so-called abstract protection of human rights through the possibility to annul or revoke provisions of the laws and by-laws which are in contradiction to the Constitution, i.e. by which the constitutional Court of the Republic of Macedonia, in deciding on the conformity of laws with the Constitution, revoked in numerous cases specific provisions of laws and other regulations by which the rights guaranteed by the Constitution were violated.